GDelCorso/ShedLight_UQ/README.md

 - Define cross validation strategies
 - Hyperparameter tuning and nested cross validaton strategies
 - Freeze layers and fine-tuning
+- Few shot learning
+- Classical ML methods as particular case of ANNs
+- Convolutions and convolutional ANNs

 ## Intrusive
 Intrusive methods are the most efficient approaches to deal with aleatoric/epistemic uncertainties.
 However, they require careful implementation of appropriate loss/network characteristics.